jhvoong/LetsTalk/readme.md

 # Lets Talk

+This is a work in progress splitting frontend code from backend.

 A chatting application using Pion webRTC and gorilla websocket for text, video, voice and file transfer.
 [Test server](https://unilag-letstalk.herokuapp.com)